RemyVim/ink-if-story-template/docs/guides/beginner-guide.md

 It sounds like a lot of steps, but after your second or third update, it becomes muscle memory—under a minute.

+> **Tip:** The [Advanced Guide](advanced-guide.md) covers how to automate this process with Git and continuous deployment: so publishing updates becomes a single command.

-> **Want to preview locally before uploading your files?** See the [Intermediary Guide](intermediary-guide.md) for local testing options with VS Code.
+> **Want to preview locally before uploading your files?** See the [Local Testing](local-testing.md) guide.
 (Unfortunately, you can't just double-click `index.html`—browsers block local files for security reasons.)

-> **Tip:** The [Advanced Guide](advanced-guide.md) covers how to automate this process with Git and continuous deployment — so publishing updates becomes a single command.

 ---